Palais Garnier: Grand foyer

 This hall, 18 metres high, 54 metres long and 13 metres wide, was designed to act as a drawing room for Paris society.
 It was restored in 2004.
 Its ceiling was painted by Paul-Jacques-Aimé Baudry and represents various moments in the history of music.
 The foyer opens onto an outside loggia and is flanked by two octagonal salons with ceilings painted by Jules-Élie Delaunay in the eastern salon and Félix-Joseph Barrias in the western salon.
 The octagonal salons open to the north into the Salon de la Lune at the western end of the Avant-Foyer and the Salon du Soleil at its eastern end.

 Muses and personifications

 There are eight canvases representing the Muses from the Greek mythology.
 In mythology, the Muses were nine, but because of lack of room, Polyhymnia was "sacrificed".
 Victorin de Joncières protested against this and wrote that it would be better if Urania was "sacrificed", since she was the Muse of Astronomy.
 Nuitter responded that Polyhymnia has a statue in the Grand Foyer among the Qualities.
 Polyhymnia is also depicted in the big Parnassus panel on the far right corner.

-Image gallery with the muses and the personifications:

-Thalia (top, Muse of comedy), Epithumia (bottom left, meaning desire) and Pistis (bottom right, meaning good faith, trust and reliability), their names are in Greek.